Chinese Porcelain

 The Portuguese were the first to discover China.
 Their ships reached the Far East in the Ming dynasty.
 At that time Chinese porcelain had already made the transformation from mostly monochrome to polychrome wares.
 Blue and white porcelain had been made for a couple of hundred years, and the Portuguese brought back ship loads of this commodity to Europe.

-Blue and white porcelain was already a well developed and attractive when European explorers set their eyes on them for the first time.
+Blue and white porcelain was already a well developed and attractive product when European explorers set their eyes on them for the first time.

-When blue and white wares arrived in European ports for the first time, the Chinese porcelain had already been an export commodity for centuries.
+When those blue and white wares arrived in European ports for the first time, the Chinese porcelain had already been an export commodity for centuries.
 Porcelain was first carried over land via silk road as early as the Tang dynasty (618-907).

 Song dynasty shards have been found along the coasts of South Asia and eastern Africa.
 Ocean-going junks also shipped porcelain from China to ancient kingdoms in Southeast Asia (Srivijaya, later Majapahit) and South Asia (Ceylon, India).
 From there it was transshipped to the Middle East and down the east coast of Africa.